Mariella-Arias/expense-tracker/README.md

 ## Features

 - Track expenses with date, category, and amount
-- Filter by date and/or category functionality
+- Filter by date and/or category
 - Data persistence using Local Storage
 - Responsive design for all devices